 I was born and raised in British Columbia, Canada.
 In 1977, I moved to Toronto, Ontario, to study at the University of Toronto (Trinity College).
 I graduated in 1981 with a BA in Art History and Studio Fine Art.
 In 1982 I moved to Baltimore, Maryland, to study Medieval Art History with Herbert Kessler at Johns Hopkins University.
 I completed my PhD in 1992.
 While still a graduate student, I worked as a visiting lecturer or visiting assistant professor at a number of universities (University of Southern California, UCLA, University of Illinois at Urbana-Champaign, and the University of Alberta).
 From 1990 to 1997, I was an Assistant Professor at the University of Alberta in Edmonton, Alberta, Canada.
 In January of 1998, I moved to Atlanta, Georgia, to join my wife (C. Jean Campbell), who had accepted a position in the Art History Department of Emory University.
-I am currently working as a lecturer in the Art History program at Georgia State University.
+I am currently a Senior Lecturer in the Art History program at Georgia State University.

 "Gideon, the Angel, and St. Pantaleon: Two Problematic Scenes at Sant'Angelo in Formis."
 Arte Medievale, 2nd series, 9/2 (1995): 105-117.